How to make your venue & visitor experience smart

 Instead of stressing about having to figure out all of the specifics on how to ensure all regulations are enforced at all times, not even 5 days before the opening day, they utilized their 360 platform: using online ticket sales only, time slots for arrival and automated capacity management to make it happen within no time.

-3. Crowd control: Automation + Forecasting
+3. Dynamic pricing: Automation + Forecasting

 An advanced pricing strategy should be as dynamic as your experience, and thankfully, AI can help with that.
 In fact, it enables you to successfully incorporate factors such as the weather forecast, holidays and previous sales or purchase data to automate and forecast the right price that fits demand and increases revenue while steering purchase behaviours.